Providing a smokefree environment

 - Indoor areas of licensed premises and workplaces ('licensed premises' includes bars, restaurants, cafés, sports clubs and casinos; 'workplaces' includes offices, factories, warehouses, work canteens and break rooms).

 - Certain enclosed travel premises, such as queuing areas and waiting rooms.

 What does the smokefree law mean for employers?

-With very limited exceptions, the law requires all employers to take action to ensure workplaces are smokefree by taking reasonably practicable steps including:
+With very limited exceptions, the law requires all employers to take action to ensure workplaces are smokefree and vape-free by taking reasonably practicable steps including:

 - displaying smokefree signs in the workplace

 - referring to a smokefree policy in workplace employment agreements and recruitment policies